MIT Department of Linguistics and Philosophy

 Basic: Spanish, German, French, Python, R

 The question my work addresses is which derivations are available to the language-acquiring child.
 What is the nature of children's sentence representations and how are they processed online?
-I explore this by using both off-line and on-line experimental methods, carried out in MIT's Language Acquisition Lab.
-If you are interested in what we do and would like to help science together with your child, you can find out more about participating here.
+I explore this by using both off-line and on-line experimental methods.
 Some current projects (with various collaborators) include children's meaning representations of sentences with unaccusative and passive verbs.
 Previous work studied children's acquisition of Dutch raising-verbs (and their evidential semantics), and children's processing of unaccusative verbs.
 Here are some references and downloadable papers on acquisition.

 Review article comparing a biolinguistic and a usage-based perspective: